 A crucial question is the mechanism behind the full erosion of morals in FULL.
-In this section we aim at providing direct evidence for each of these forces separately.
+In this section, we aim at providing direct evidence for market selection and the replacement logic separately.

-In a first step in distinguishing the two mechanisms, we study which traders are active in the market.
+Our first approach is to study which traders are active in the market.
 Under market selection, only the least moral participants trade the last units, while all other participants abstain.
 In contrast, the replacement logic can be used by any trader and is most powerful if many traders become active.
-We thus study which traders are active in submitting or accepting offers for the final units, the least profitable units which yield gains from trade of $\in 0.20$.
+We thus study which traders are active in submitting or accepting offers for the final units, the least profitable units which yield gains from trade of $\notin 0.20$ .
 To evaluate which type of trader is active we split the sample into those with below- and above-median moral costs in part 1.
 If market selection drives erosion in FULL, we would expect that few very immoral traders are active.
-If in turn the replacement logic is active, we expect many active traders, and there need not be a correlation between individual activity and the valuations in individual decision-making.
+If, in turn, the replacement logic is active, we expect many active traders, and there need not be a correlation between individual activity and the valuations in individual decision-making.